You are currently on Hearing Direct UK

 At Hearing Direct, you will find a collection of affordable devices.

 Hearing aids can be an effective way to manage SHL.
 Ideal for mild to moderate impairments, the digital devices we supply host a range of features to help improve both your auditory capabilities and quality of life.

 HD 250 Digital Hearing Aid

-The HD 250 is packed full of the best bits and is one of our most popular models.
-As an in-the-ear device, it's almost invisible when worn.
+The HD 250 is one of our most popular models.
+Being an in-the-ear device, it's almost invisible when worn.
 There’s no need to visit an audiologist for a fitting, as one size fits all.

 The HD 250 digital hearing aid will enable you to relax and immerse yourself in the sounds around you.
 Sound levels will automatically adjust to fit in with your listening environment, and with some excellent features so you can enjoy the sounds you love.
 As for the price – it’s remarkably good, given the level of technology available Why not check it out for yourself?

 At HearingDirect, we have created our very own online hearing test so you can check your hearing for free in the comfort of your own home.
 If you believe you, a loved one, family member or friend could be suffering from an impairment, it is advisable to check.

 All you will need is a few free minutes and some ear or headphones.
 Once the test is complete you will get your results instantly via email and based on the outcome of the test, you can decide whether to take further action.